-Race is human construct.
-A ‘tree’ is human construct too, like everything else people have given a name.
+Without races as an intermediary step before speciation, there can be no evolution.
+But race is a human construct, tv-show hosts say.
+Socialism is human construct too, like everything else people have given a name.
 Even the idea of human construct is itself a construct.
-But such abstractions help support scientists like Bill Nye in their claim that race is anything but real.
+Such abstractions help support scientists like Bill Nye in their claim that race is anything but real.
 Comparing humans and dogs, Nye concludes, “There is no variance in species.”
 He means to say that differences between members of the same species, e.g. canine or human, are limited to appearances, and that underneath our skin and fur all dogs are just dogs, and people really are all equal.

 According to Darwin, same-species groups of individuals that find themselves isolated from one another, geographically or otherwise, immediately begin to diverge.
 Eventually, members of such separated groups may no longer be able to reproduce with each other.
 It’s at that point we say they have become separate species.
 (Perhaps Bill Nye should read Darwin’s On the Origin of Species.)